Navigation

 Summary

 As a homebuyer in a competitive market, you will experience stress and pressure each time your offer is rejected.
-Watching other buyers win homes that you wanted to buy is exhausting.
-I hope this list will help you feel more empowered the next time you make an offer on a home.
+Watching other buyers win homes that you want is exhausting.
+These real estate negotiation strategies will help you feel more empowered the next time you make an offer on a home.

 The tactics above range from mild to extreme.
 You can mix and match different variations of these tactics based on the circumstances.
 Send this article to your Realtor and use it as a reference point for your next offer submission.